===========================================================================

 Support for Ubuntu and Arch Linux has been added to sgfxi, so now it should work in most areas in Debian, Ubuntu, and Arch.

-sgfxi is part of the smxi.zip package, so if you got the zip package, you have sgfxi already installed, or to install the script as a standalone, see how to install sgfxi.
+sgfxi is part of the smxi.zip package, so if you got the zip package, you have sgfxi already installed, or to install the program as a standalone, see how to install sgfxi.

 Some nice features of that are if you install a new kernel with smxi, smxi will retain that data, then send it to sgfxi, which allows you to install the video driver to the new kernel prior to rebooting, which lets you do a full system upgrade prior to rebooting.